larswik/IFC-Specification/IFC4x3/Properties/c/CdContent_0qniTK$wv25vsXuAYWfca9/Documentation.md

 Content of Cadmium.
-The unit must be defined in IfcPropertySingleValue.Unit.
+The unit must be defined in _'IfcPropertySingleValue_._Unit'_.